Lastferbbs/How-to-Code-Simple-Data/README.md

 Presentation of final project (simple space invader remix, without extra features, as I'm not a fan of racket :))

 ![](https://github.com/Lastferbbs/How-to-Code-Simple-Data/blob/main/final.gif)

+It is a gif and may need some time to load - also u can check it here - https://github.com/Lastferbbs/How-to-Code-Simple-Data/blob/main/final.gif